segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/middleware.md

 strat: ios
 ---

 Middlewares are simple functions invoked by the Segment libraries, which give you a way to add information to the events you collect using the Segment SDKs.
 They can be used to monitor, modify, or reject events.
-Source Middleware are available on `analytics-ios` 3.6.0 and later.
-Destination Middleware are available on `analytics-ios` 4.0.0 and later.
+Source Middlewares are available on `analytics-ios` 3.6.0 and later.

 You can access the middleware API in both Objective-C and Swift.

 > info ""
-> **Note**: Destination-middleware only act on [data sent to destinations in device-mode](/docs/connections/destinations#connection-modes).
-Since the destination middleware code exists in your app or project, it cannot transform the data sent from the Segment servers to the destination endpoint.
+> **Note**: Destination middleware is **not** available for iOS.

 ### Use